-Even with the Municipal Election in early April and Board elections on Monday, the Fort Zumwalt Board of Education remains unchanged.
+Even with the Municipal Election in early April and Board elections on Monday, the remains unchanged.

-The Board certified the results of the Municipal Election during Monday's April meeting.
+The Board certified during Monday's April meeting.
 In doing so, the Board welcomed back Barbara Story and Mike MacCormack for another term after their election victories.
 The duo beat out two other candidates, Jim Pepper and Mike Swaringim, to remain on the Board.
 Story and MacCormack will be serving three-year terms after a recent change allowed Zumwalt to keep the three-year terms and not enact a six-year limit.

 After swearing in the old members to begin the new terms, the Board proceeded to have elections for Board President and Board Vice President.
 In keeping with the theme of not changing, the Board ensured new nameplates wouldn't be needed for the dais.
 Current President Mike Price was unchallenged and was unanimously chosen to continue serving as the president.
 The same went for Story, as she went unopposed and will remain the vice president.